Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/helper-tools/plugins/Sim-Diasca-plugins-english.rst

 Each plugin is able to:

-- specify requests for configuration changes (ex: like the number of sequencers on each computing node)
+- specify requests for configuration changes (e.g. like the number of sequencers on each computing node)

 - know runtime information, like the list of the computing nodes that have been actually elected by the engine